 Morgellons disease: Managing an unexplained skin condition

-Morgellons disease is a controversial, unexplained skin condition.
+Morgellons disease is an unexplained skin condition.
 Here you'll find answers to common questions about Morgellons and suggestions for coping with it.By Mayo Clinic Staff

 Signs and symptoms

 People who have Morgellons disease report the following signs and symptoms:

 - Skin rashes or sores that can cause intense itching